jsummers/deark/technical.md

 This will build an executable file named "deark".
 Deark has no dependencies, other than the standard C libraries.

+It is possible to configure the build by setting certain environment variables.
+See the scripts at scripts/example-build-* for examples.

 It is safe to build Deark using "parallel make", i.e. "make -j".
 This will speed up the build, in most cases.